of saltwater and sap // i formed // skin the color of dried Tobacco // eyes as bright as Cotton fields // formed

 with this bestowing // i travel to conviction // towards coming undone and together // owning this calling holistically

-alease: (n.) a southern scientist bleeding saltwater + sap, honoring sound + sun, carrying softness + story
+aloe: (n.) a southern scientist bleeding saltwater + sap, honoring sound + sun, carrying softness + story